Purple-Iverson/Documentation/Sprint 3/Meeting Minutes/Meeting 3.md

     - [x] Abby change up some of user stories (CRUD)

 - [x] UML diagrams.
 Component Diagram.
 Sequence diagram.
 User diagram thingy etc. They are really pedantic about this.
 View models?
     - [x] Abby add tasks under task board
+    - [x] Team members assign themself to a diagram task

 - [x] How's the testing going.
 Need 50% and need someone to write the tests